Open-Email/MailHTTPS-Protocol/README.md

 Such encryption using ephemeral keys does not authenticate messages.
 Authenticity is instead determined through signatures.

-Libsodium library implements a ready primitive called *Anonymous Box*, based on *Curve25519*, *XSalsa20* and *Poly1305* for asymmetric key encryption of small data, which Mail/HTTPS conveniently takes as default and minimum asymmetric encryption algorithm.
+LibSodium library implements a ready primitive called *Anonymous Box*, based on *Curve25519*, *XSalsa20* and *Poly1305* for asymmetric key encryption of small data, which Mail/HTTPS conveniently takes as default and minimum asymmetric encryption algorithm.

 ## Large Message Handling

 Mail/HTTPS supports messages of any size.
 However, very large messages can be challenging to decrypt and store on devices with limited processing power or storage.
-Although streaming encryption is compatible with Mail/HTTPS, it doesn’t allow parallel decryption for large payloads.
+Although streaming encryption is compatible with Mail/HTTPS, it doesn't allow parallel decryption for large payloads.

 To address this, Mail/HTTPS splits large messages (such as those with big attachments) into chunks of up to 64 MB each, which are encrypted individually.
 This design accommodates both ends of the hardware spectrum, supporting low-powered devices which can decrypt smaller chunks more comfortably without running out of memory, just as more capable devices which can speed things up by parallelizing both the download and decryption of individual chunks.

 ## Signing

 Mail/HTTPS messages embed author signatures of both headers and payload.
-The same are computed as cryptographic signatures of binary *sha256* checksum of the given data.
+The same are computed as cryptographic signatures of binary *SHA256* checksum of the given data.
 Care should be taken not to sign hexadecimal data representation instead of the binary checksum data.

 # Message Object